Okipa/laravel-table/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Okipa/laravel-table/badge.svg?branch=master)](https://coveralls.io/github/Okipa/laravel-table?branch=master)
 [![Quality Score](https://img.shields.io/scrutinizer/g/Okipa/laravel-table.svg?style=flat-square)](https://scrutinizer-ci.com/g/Okipa/laravel-table/?branch=master)

-Easily render tables from eloquent models in your views, directly built from PHP code.
+Easily render tables from Eloquent models in your views.

 This package is shipped with a pre-configuration for `Bootstrap 4.*` and `FontAwesome 5` but can quickly be reconfigured to work with any UI framework.